Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Methodology

 To generate observables comparable to actual observations, we project quantities along specific lines of sight, defining two primary viewpoints.
 For the \textbf{internal (Solar) viewpoint}, we first determine the galactic disk plane by computing the net angular momentum vector of star particles within a radial shell of (1--2)\(R_{*,\mathrm{half}}\) to robustly trace the large-scale stellar disk, where \(R_{*,\mathrm{half}}\) is the three-dimensional stellar half-mass radius.
 An observer is then placed at 8.2\,kpc on this plane \citep{2016ARA&A..54..529B}.

 To obtain robust statistics and mitigate potential bias from a single fixed location, we adopt a multi-observer approach commonly used in synthetic observations \citep[e.g.,][]{2020ApJ...896..143Z, 2024ApJ...962...15Z}.
 We place four such observers in the disk plane, separated by \(90^\circ\) in azimuth.
 From each observer, we generate 500 random sightlines.
 The Galactic longitude \(l\) is sampled uniformly over \([0^\circ, 360^\circ)\), and the latitude \(b\) is sampled over \([-90^\circ, 90^\circ]\) with a probability density proportional to \(\cos(b)\).
 When comparing with MW halo observations that typically avoid the disk \citep{2013ApJ...773...92H}, we restrict our analysis to sightlines with \(|b| > 30^\circ\).
-Excluding gas within 3\,kpc of the Solar observers changes the median of all high-latitude sightline quantities considered in this work by less than 0.1\,dex; we therefore retain all gas in the subsequent analysis.
+As a test of potential resolution effects, we exclude gas within 3\,kpc of the Solar observers and find that the median of all high-latitude sightline quantities changes by less than 0.1\,dex.
+We therefore retain all gas in the analysis.

 For the \textbf{external viewpoint}, designed for comparison with randomly oriented external galaxies, we define the observation geometry by generating 100 randomly oriented lines of sight for each galaxy \citep[following the common practice in synthetic observations, e.g.,][]{2020ApJ...896..143Z}.
 These sightlines will be used to construct azimuthally averaged radial surface brightness profiles.